Puotek/ts3connect/README.md

 You can also add other elements to the link, such as:
 - `&password=serverPassword`
-- `&nickname=UserNickname` // Dont use this or you will have duplicate usernames for everyone
+- `&nickname=UserNickname` // Don't use this otherwise you will have username chaos
 - `&cid=channelID` // Is prioritized above `channel=`
 - `&channel=myChannelName` // Requires URL encoding (eg space is `%20`)
 - `&channelpassword=defaultChannelPassword`